 (i) if the Office determines, in writing, that good cause (including, but not limited to, the need to remedy an earlier error in the process of related application materials) exists for such a departure, or

-f.
-The Office of Cannabis will refer the first application materials related to a proposed Medicinal Cannabis Retailer or Cannabis Retailer to the Department of Building Inspection for acceptance of a Building Permit Application or to the Planning Department for acceptance of a Conditional Use Authorization Application, except as provided below.
+e.
+The Office of Cannabis will refer application materials related to a proposed Medicinal Cannabis Retailer or Cannabis Retailer to the Department of Building Inspection for acceptance of a Building Permit Application or to the Planning Department for acceptance of a Conditional Use Authorization Application, except as provided below.

 In addition to submitting by email, written comments may be submitted by U.S. mail or in person to: